jirvingphd/dsc-lp-LINALG-intro-to-lin-alg/README.md

 * Students can use NumPy to solve systems of linear equations.

-* Students can use matrix algebra and NumPy to calculate the parameter values for simple linear regression.
+* _Optional_: Students can use matrix algebra and NumPy to calculate the parameter values for simple linear regression.

 #### Relevant learning goals from Airtable: